hisham2k9/rota/README.md

 3. python manage.py runserver
 4. Use the 'Template.xlsx' as first sample spreadsheet.
 You can add and remove requirements and number of staff in the template spreadsheet as needed.

+Please give a star if you think the project deserves it.
 You can test the live version of the same at: https://www.hisham2k9.pythonanywhere.com/rota